 What is Community Engaged Scholarship?

-For the purposes of this repository, it is important to define what is meant, and not meant, by our use of the term Community Engaged Scholarship (CES).
-We define CES as the creation of new knowledge to address social issues that is generated through relationships and shared activity between those in the university and those outside the university in ways grounded in qualities of reciprocity, mutual respect, shared authority, and co-creation.
+We define the Community Engaged Scholarship (CES) as the creation and dissemination of new knowledge to address social issues through collaborative relationships and shared activity between those in the university and those outside the university that are grounded in qualities of reciprocity, mutual respect, shared authority, and co-creation.

 Knowledge, in this sense, is conceived of as transdisciplinary (transcending the disciplines and the college or university) and asset-based (where the strengths, skills, and knowledges of those in the community are validated and legitimized). [cite Swearer Center here]

 Community engaged research is one important element of CES.
 While it falls under the category of public scholarship, often framed as the communication of academic knowledge with a public audience outside the campus, CES is something more specific.
 Whereas public scholarship tends to be broadly defined as scholarly and creative activities that are public-facing and oriented toward problem-solving, CES is further defined by its essential grounding in relationships of shared knowledge production with those outside the university and its emphasis on qualities of reciprocity, mutual respect, shared authority, and co-creation.
 Also, CES is not simply “applied research,” where knowledge is generated within the college or university and is, in a linear way, applied externally to a community.
 Instead, its collaborative and transdisciplinary orientation brings together academic knowledge and community-based knowledge to generate new knowledge and address social issues in communities.